-Lebanon receives Interpol arrest warrant for Ghosn - Lebanese judicial source
+Lebanon receives Interpol arrest warrant for Ghosn: Lebanese judicial source

 The request, an Interpol red notice that calls on authorities to arrest a wanted person, was received by Lebanon’s internal security forces and has yet to be referred to the judiciary, the source said.

-Ghosn fled to Beirut from Japan, where he faces trial for alleged financial misconduct.
+Ghosn arrived in Beirut from Japan, where he faces trial for alleged financial misconduct.

-Lebanese government officials could not immediately be reached to say what - if any - action would be taken.

-The source, who spoke on condition of anonymity, said no decision had been taken with regards to the warrant.

-In past cases, where Lebanon has received red notices for Lebanese citizens resident in the country, the suspects have not been detained but their passports have been confiscated and a bail has been set, the source said.
+(This story has been refiled to add missing word in third paragraph).

-Reporting by Laila Bassam; Writing by Eric Knecht/Tom Perry; Editing by Jon Boyle
+Reporting by Laila Bassam; Writing by Eric Knecht; Editing by Jon Boyle